Whistleblowers play a key role in exposing fraud by banks and other companies in the financial industry.

 Phillips & Cohen has represented whistleblowers in successful qui tam lawsuits that alleged various types of fraud by some of the biggest Wall Street investment banks — Goldman Sachs, Smith Barney, Merrill Lynch among others — as well as credit card giants Providian Financial Corp. and Total System Services Inc. Those qui tam cases returned hundreds of millions of dollars to the U.S. Treasury.

-For information about whistleblower claims involving securities law or commodity law violations, see our pages about the SEC whistleblower program and the CFTC whistleblower program.
+For information about whistleblower claims involving securities law or commodity law violations, see our pages about the SEC whistleblower program, the CFTC whistleblower program, and the Kleptocracy Asset Recovery Rewards Program.

 Some possible areas of fraud in the financial industry that could violate the False Claims Act and therefore could be the basis for a qui tam lawsuit by a whistleblower include:

-• Mortgages backed by the Federal Home Administration obtained through fraudulent information.
+- Mortgages backed by the Federal Home Administration were obtained through fraudulent information.

 Municipal bond arbitrage violations through “yield burning” also have been an area where investment banks have pocketed money that should have gone to the government.
 In some cases, municipal bonds are falsely certified to get tax-exempt treatment, which can cause significant losses to the U.S. Treasury.